-The City Council hereby finds that in compliance with sub-policy HE 2.5, Inclusionary Housing, to the extent permitted by law, the City shall require all residential developments, including but not limited to, single-family housing, multifamily housing, condominiums, townhouses, stock cooperatives, and land subdivision, to provide onsite affordable housing units, or to acquire and rehabilitate existing off-site units as a part of the project.
+The City Council hereby finds that in compliance with sub-policy HE 2.5, Inclusionary Housing, to the extent permitted by law, the City shall require all residential developments, including but not limited to, single-family housing, multifamily housing, condominiums, townhouses, stock cooperatives, and land subdivision, to provide on-site affordable housing units, or to acquire and rehabilitate existing off-site units as a part of the project.
 Alternatively, to satisfy the requirement to provide housing units, a developer may, at the discretion of the City, include payment of an affordable housing in-lieu fee.
 The Residential Affordable Housing In-Lieu Fee Report, prepared by Keyser Marston Associates and dated August 2021, is included as Exhibit 1 to this Resolution and is incorporated herein by reference.
 The report provides the details by which the development standards for the in-lieu fees are based.

 SECTION 3.
-Affordable Housing Fee Program
+Affordable Housing In-Lieu Fee Program

-The following in-lieu fees shall be applicable to total aggregate floor area of the affordable housing units that would have otherwise been required pursuant to Chapter 17.28 (Inclusionary Housing) of the Goleta Municipal Code and are not being constructed either on site or off site as a part of the development.
+The following in-lieu fees shall be applicable to total aggregate floor area of all living space within the development if the housing units required pursuant to Chapter 17.28 (Inclusionary Housing) of the Goleta Municipal Code are not being constructed either on site or off site.
+Where the required housing units under Chapter 17.28 within a particular income category are being constructed on site or off site, the in-lieu fee applicable to that income category shall not apply.